Optimal Stopping Methodology for the Secretary Problem with Random Queries: Optimizing the Success Probability

 and the decision functions to satisfy

-where $\zeta_{\T_k}$ is the response of the genie at querying time $\T_k$. \end{theorem} \begin{proof} As mentioned, Theorem\,\ref{th:1} constitutes our main result because we identify the optimum version of all the search components and the corresponding maximal success probability.
-In particular, we have \eqref{eq:th1-4} for the optimum querying times $\T_1,\ldots,\T_K$ and final time $\Tf$ (we recall that $\Tf=\T_{K+1}$), while the optimum version of the decision functions is depicted in \eqref{eq:th1-5}.
+where $\zeta_{\T_k}$ is the response of the expert at querying time $\T_k$. \end{theorem} \begin{proof} As mentioned, Theorem\,\ref{th:1} constitutes our main result because we identify the optimal version of all the search components and the corresponding maximal success probability.
+In particular, we have \eqref{eq:th1-4} for the optimal querying times $\T_1,\ldots,\T_K$ and final time $\Tf$ (we recall that $\Tf=\T_{K+1}$), while the optimal version of the decision functions is depicted in \eqref{eq:th1-5}.
 The complete proof is presented in the Appendix. \end{proof}